EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 The following security requirements are out of the scope of this document and are assumed to be already fulfilled.

 * Establishment of a security context: a secure mechanism must be used to distribute keying material, multicast security policies and security parameters to members of a multicast group.
-A security context must be established among the group members by the Group Controller which manages the multicast group.
-A 6LoWPAN border router, a device in the 6LoWPAN network, or a remote server outside the 6LoWPAN network, could play the role of the Group Controller.
+A security context must be established among the group members by the Group Manager which manages the multicast group.
+A 6LoWPAN border router, a device in the 6LoWPAN network, or a remote server outside the 6LoWPAN network, could play the role of the Group Manager.
 The actual establishment of the security context is out of the scope of this document, and it is anticipated that an activity in IETF dedicated to the design of a generic key management scheme for the LLN will include this feature preferably based on {{RFC3740}}{{RFC4046}}{{RFC4535}}.

 * Multicast data security ciphersuite: all group members MUST agree on a ciphersuite to provide authenticity, integrity and confidentiality of messages in the multicast group.
 The ciphersuite is specified as part of the security context.